Handy Steam Locomotive

 After the closure of Echo Valley Park, the locomotive was sold to the Blacksburg and Cherokee Falls Railroad in Blacksburg, SC, where it had a short operating stint for about a year before being sold to Mr. David Barnhardt in Burnsville, NC in 1972.
 The engine was stored on the now-defunct Yancey Railroad, presumably for excursion service, But 2 separate floods in 1972 and 1976 respectively washed out the railroad, killing any chance for excursion service.

 In April of 1979, it was sold to Brown Loflin, the late owner of the Denton FarmPark, (Then known as Denton Airport) in Denton, NC from Dave Bernhardt and Associates in Mt.
 Pleasant, NC.
 It was then brought to the Denton FarmPark from Burnsville, NC.
 It was made part of the Handy Dandy Railroad which rides tourists on the 1.5 mile track around the park every year during the Southeast Old Threshers’ Reunion at Denton FarmPark.
 The path of the railroad tracks was prepared and placed on the ground with the help of Fred Russell, Charles Johnson, Dee wright, Howard McCullen, Danny Wagner, and of course the two Howard Latham and Brown Loflin. #9 was restored by the Denton FarmPark staff and would operate for the first time during the 1980 reunion.
-In 1982, the locomotive would be given a facelift, with a set of domes, a bell, and most notably, a tender; along with three passenger cars and a caboose.
+So In 1982, the locomotive was given a facelift, we removed her saddle tank and converted her from an oil burning, to a coal burning engine and added a set of domes, a bell, and most notably, a tender; along with three passenger cars and a caboose.
 The locomotive has operated every year during the FarmPark’s Southeast Old Thresher’s Reunion, Which his hosted around the 4th of July every year until 2020.
 After the Threshers Reunion in 2019, during a routine inspection, An issue was found.
 Nine is in need of a new boiler, firebox, and a few other parts in order to operate safely.

 If you would like to donate or sponsor #9 and help keep it running please contact us.